PramitSaha/markdown-cv/index.md

 `Jul2018 - Now`
 __Vocal Tube__

 By using finite difference time domain (FDTD) approach, I am currently taking a novel approach to build a two-dimensional vocal tract model which is the extension of existing 2D FDTD vocal tract model.
 The model uses a new geometrical feature (depth) in its acoustic wave solver equation as an extra impedance parameter for a faster and precise acoustic simulation.
-The scope of this project is to design the acoustics features of human voice.
+The scope of this project is to design the articulatory and acoustics features of human voice.
 <br>***Tools Used:*** MATLAB
 <br>***Programming Language:*** MATLAB, C++
 <br>***Project Details & Source Code :*** [GitHub](https://github.com/Debasishray19/vocaltube-speech-synthesis)